ibm-cloud-docs/billing-usage/billing-faq.md

 {: faq}

 You can view the primary contact and address that is associated with an account by going to **Manage** > **Account**, and selecting **Company profile**.

+## Can I receive notifications when my spending reaches specific levels?
+{: #spending-notify}
+{: faq}

+You can set separate spending thresholds for the account, container, runtime, all services, and specific services.
+You automatically receive notifications when your monthly spending reaches 80%, 90%, and 100% of those thresholds.
+To set spending notifications, click **Manage > Billing and usage** and select **Spending notifications**.
+For more information, see [Setting spending notifications](/docs/billing-usage?topic=billing-usage-spending).

+Your account is charged if your usage exceeds 100% of the spending threshold.
+Spending notifications don't stop charges from incurring.
+{: note}